TheStalwart/opinionated-logbook/content/trips/2025/eastern-europe.md

 - Travel through Greece and take a ferry to Cyprus to visit another friend
 - Visit Serbia and Croatia

 What may look like lack of clear plan, is actually a more efficient way to go on adventure.
 I had no idea how much money and time i will spend in countries i never visited or even thoroughly researched.
-I knew i had enough time and money to plan the way back when i reach the far end of the area i'm about to visit.
+I knew i had enough time and money to plan the way back when i reach the far end of the area I'm about to visit.

 As now usual, i pinned locations of [Automuseums](https://www.automuseums.info/) when deciding which city to visit next (i developed [Automuseums-gpx](https://github.com/TheStalwart/Automuseums-gpx) specifically for that), but there weren't many museums worth a detour.